 - Will any of these side effects affect how I do things, such as eat or drink, exercise, work, etc.?

-- Will side effects change how I look?
+- Will treatment and/or side effects change how I look?

 - How long will the side effects last?